-Pie chart symbols are used in maps to show the proportions of categorical data associated with a single feature.
+Pie chart symbols are used in maps to show the proportions of categorical data associated with a single feature, using either a count or a summary statistic.
 Pie chart symbols are created on a map using a string field and a location field containing coincident values.

 Pie chart symbols can answer questions about data, such as the following: